 The danger of the invincible China myth

 Whilst China wants to have a world-beating successful technology sector.
-There are problems that comes with a perception of invisibility, China will find it hard to keep open markets.
-Trade negotiations will become intractable as the other party sees no upsides to working with China.
+There are problems that comes with a perception of invincibility, China will find it hard to keep open foreign markets.
+Trade negotiations with developed economies will become intractable as the other party sees no upsides to working with China.
 An eco-system where foreigners have a modicum of success is a better outcome for the Chinese government.